maxking/docker-mailman/README.md

 _actual_ webserver in production for better performance.

-If you are using v0.1.0, the uwsgi server is configured to listen to requests at `172.19.199.3:8000` using `HTTP` protocol.
+If you are using v0.1.0, the uwsgi server is configured to listen to requests at `172.19.199.3:8000` using the `HTTP` protocol.
 Make sure that you preserve the `HOST` header when you proxy the requests from your Web Server.
-In Nginx, you can do that by adding the following to your configuration:
+In Nginx you can do that by adding the following to your configuration:

 ```